Powerlearnproject/se-day1-assignment-MaggieNush/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is a branch of computer science used for developing, testing and maintaining software.
+Software engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software systems.
+It involves using structured methodologies, best practices, and programming techniques to create reliable, scalable, and efficient software solutions.
 Below are importance of software engineering: reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards.